Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Also compatible with homebrews known to work with the Game Boy Printer
 In *Italics* games working fine in automatic mode, in **bold** games requiring the push button to tear paper, or tear mode.

-- *[2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio) by Andreas Hahn - A Game Boy Camera custom rom*
+- *[2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio) by Andreas Hahn - The first Game Boy Camera custom rom*
-- *[Photo!](https://github.com/untoxa/gb-photo) by Untoxa - A Game Boy Camera custom rom*
+- *[Photo!](https://github.com/untoxa/gb-photo) by Untoxa - A Game Boy Camera custom rom, evolution of 2bit PXLR Studio*
 - *[gb_snake](https://github.com/reini1305/gb_snake) by Christian Reinbacher - A one or two players version of Snake*
 - **[gb_bannerprinter](https://github.com/reini1305/gb_bannerprinter) by Christian Reinbacher - A thermal paper banner printer**
-- *[Blarble1290](https://8bittygames.com/blarble1290/) by Patrick Rodriguez - A text based adventure where the printer becomes alive*
+- *[Blarble1290](https://8bittygames.com/blarble1290/) by Patrick Rodriguez - A text based adventure where the printer talks to you, miserable human being !*

-If you find an homebrew **working for real on a genuine Game Boy Printer** (not a PC emulator please) and **not working on the TinyGB Printer**, create an issue, I will support it soon.
-Besides that, I'm not interested in supporting homebrews incompatible with real hardware.
+If you find any homebrew **working for real on a genuine Game Boy Printer** (not a PC emulator please) and **not working on the TinyGB Printer**, create an issue, I will support it soon.
+Besides that, I'm not interested in supporting homebrews or printing modes not fully compatible with real hardware (I made an exception with Blarble1290 because it is fun to play, see the "Funfacts" section).

 ## Documented limitation
 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
 It must natively be compatible with this board after some minor code update (basically just update the GPIOs according to the current schematic).